 Each year, the Country Tonite Theatre brings in the magic for a 3-day convention featuring shows open to the public.
 Magicians will amp up their skills while children and adults of all ages enjoy the tricks of these talented performers.

 What says spring more than an Easter egg hunt with the kids?
-Get dressed up in your Easter duds and visit the Pigeon Forge Community Center for a day of Easter fun with the family.
+Get dressed up in your Easter duds and visit the Patriot Park for a day of Easter fun with the family.
 Visit with the Easter Bunny, get some great photos, and let the kids see how many eggs they can find — all with the scenic Smoky Mountains in the distance.